nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 A single-threaded event loop like the one used by JavaScript and Node.js, makes it somewhat harder to have race conditions, but, SPOILER ALERT: race conditions are still possible!

-In this article we will explore the topic of race conditions in Node.js.
+In this article, we will explore the topic of race conditions in Node.js.
 We will discuss some examples and present a few different solutions that can help to make our code _race-conditions free_.

 ## What is a race condition?

 First of all, let's try to clarify what a _race condition_ actually is.

-A race condition is a type of _programming error_ that can occur when multiple processes or threads are accessing the same shared resource, for instance a file on a file system or a record in a database, and at least one of them is trying to modify the resource.
+A race condition is a type of _programming error_ that can occur when multiple processes or threads are accessing the same shared resource, for instance, a file on a file system or a record in a database, and at least one of them is trying to modify the resource.

 Let's try to present an example.
 Imagine that while a thread is trying to rename a file, another thread is trying to delete the same file.
 In this case, the system will crash because, when it's trying to delete the file, the file has already been moved to another location.
 Or, the other way around, while one thread is trying to rename the file, the file was already deleted by the other thread and it's not available on the filesystem anymore.